Protected Area Permit Requirement

 Line 16 – Likely date of visit:

-• List the date on which you want the PAP to begin (for example: 15 December 2013).
+• List the date on which you want the PAP to begin.

 Line 17 –Likely duration of visit:

-• We suggest that you apply for at least 15 December 2013 – 15 January 2014, in case the dates of His Holiness’ Teachings change unexpectedly.
+• We suggest that you apply for at least one month around the dates of the Teachings you wish to attend, in case the dates change unexpectedly.

-• PAP’s can be issued for up to one year, so you can request dates of up to one year here on Line 17.
-However, If you are applying for an extended PAP (longer than December 2013 – January 2014) you must submit a recommendation letter (see end of this web page)
+• PAPs can be issued for up to one year, so you can request dates of up to one year here on Line 17.
+However, If you are applying for an extended PAP (longer than one month around the dates of the Teachings) you must submit a recommendation letter (see end of this web page).

 Line 18 – Is anyone accompanying the applicant?: